 This scholarship will be awarded each semester that funds are sufficient.
-The recipient will be selected by the Student Aid Committee and will be a junior or senior level student majoring in Nursing, enrolled in a minimum of 15 credit hours, with a cumulative grade point average of 3.0 or higher, and must demonstrate financial need.
+The recipient will be a junior or senior level student majoring in Nursing, enrolled in a minimum of 15 credit hours, with a cumulative grade point average of 3.0 or higher, and must demonstrate financial need.
 Special consideration shall be given to students who are conversant in Spanish or taking Spanish courses and intend to stay in the Russellville area after graduation.
 The scholarship is renewable for up to three consecutive semesters as long as the student enrolls in and successfully completes a course load of 15 credit hours and maintains a 3.0 or higher grade point average.